090 – Joining an Ethical Body – Sex in the Therapy Room – Being a Reflexive Practitioner

 As counsellors, we must expect to work with the full experience of clients’ lives, including sexual identity.
 It can be hard to hear the intimate details of clients’ sex lives, making us feel uncomfortable, embarrassed or even (when erotic countertransference occurs) aroused.
 Rory suggests that any of these reactions need to be explored in supervision – and perhaps in personal therapy too.
 This is important in order to enable us to be non-judgemental towards our clients, and also aware of our own limitations in client work.

 Rory ends by suggesting that you discuss this issue with your personal development group, listing some possible questions you could use as a framework.
-His handout on this important and sensitive topic can be downloaded here; it is also available in the Handouts Vault and Counselling Study Resource (CSR).
+His handout on this important and sensitive topic can be downloaded here; it is also available in the Counselling Study Resource (CSR).

 Being a Reflexive Practitioner (starts at 19.47 mins)